 Advice from the University for students in private accommodation can be found here

-Tenants and landlords are being encouraged to work together to reach an understanding if there is an issue with the tenancy/payments at this time.
+During this turbulent time, tenants and landlords are being encouraged to work together to reach an understanding if there is an issue with the tenancy/payments at this time.
 It is important to be mindful that tenants will remain liable for any rent or other bills they regularly pay to landlords during this period.
 If you do not continue paying rent/regular bills, there can be judgements made against you when the courts re-open.

 If you are facing significant difficulties, you are encouraged to seek advice from Shelter Cymru, Citizens Advice or Student Services Finance team email@example.com